TudorOrban/ScienceHub/main/version-control-system/README.md

 ### Goals

 We have developed a custom version control system (VCS) for the website, designed to:
-- be easily usable by non-programmers
+- be easily usable by people without a programming background
 - encourage intercommunity collaboration
 - support incremental development of scientific research
 - hit the right middle ground between storage and computational efficiency, given our current resources and the needs of the website.